Contractor Markup Margin Calculator

 - A risk buffer for uncertainty, waste, callbacks, price movement, or scope drift.

-- Direct markup
+- Contractor markup

 - Bid price minus direct job cost, divided by direct job cost.